 - How do you expect my condition to progress?

 - How might MS affect my daily life?
 Can I continue to work, with or without accommodations?
-What types of accommodations can you offer to help me stay employed in my job?
+What types of accommodations are available to help me stay employed in my job?

 - What type of treatment do you recommend?
-(Medication, PT, diet, injections?)
+(Physical therapy, diet, oral or injection medication?)

 - Why do you recommend this particular course of treatment?
 (Remember it is a RECOMMENDATION, and it is always your choice in the end.)

 - Should I seek a second opinion?
 Why or why not?
-(NOTE: ALWAYS GET 2nd OPINION.
-If he says no, I'd be suspicious because NO doctor is infallible.
-What he misses, another might see.
-Especially if your MS is not yet a firm diagnosis.)
+(NOTE: You should always get a 2nd opinion, or a 3rd, 4th, or 5th opinion because NO doctor is infallible.
+What he misses, another might see, especially if your MS isn't a firm diagnosis yet.)

-- Can lifestyle changes, such as diet and exercise, help slow or stop the progression of my multiple sclerosis?
-If so, what changes do you recommend?
+- Can lifestyle changes, such as diet and exercise, help slow or stop the progression of my Multiple Sclerosis?
+If so, what changes can you recommend?

 - What support resources are available to help me change my lifestyle?